eebasadre20/flow/README.md

 end
 ```

-If you want a failure in an operation to fail and stop the Flow, define a failure method:
+Define another operation.
+To handle errors in your flow define a failure method.
+When a failure method is called it will stop and mark the flow as failed:

 ```bash
 $ rails generate flow:operation SubmitCharge